dataminer-site/dataminer-site.github.io/docs/extensions/postgres.md

 ```

 These copies use [Postgres binary wire encoding](https://www.postgresql.org/docs/current/sql-copy.html).
-DuckDB can also write data using this encoding to a file which you can then load into Postgres using a client of your choosing if you would like to do your own connection management:
+DataMiner can also write data using this encoding to a file which you can then load into Postgres using a client of your choosing if you would like to do your own connection management:

 ```sql
 COPY 'data.parquet' TO 'pg.bin' WITH (FORMAT POSTGRES_BINARY);
 ```

-The file produced will be the equivalent of copying the file to Postgres using DuckDB and then dumping it from Postgres using `psql` or another client:
+The file produced will be the equivalent of copying the file to Postgres using DataMiner and then dumping it from Postgres using `psql` or another client:

 DuckDB:
 ```sql